ruchipotamsetti/cis6930sp25-project2/README.md

 ## **Assignment Description**

 This projects redacts senstive information from the provided pdfs.
 There are various ways this can be done using this script.
-Using --names we can provide specific names that we want to get redacted.
+Using --names we can provide specific names that we want to redact.
 Similarly using --entities will redact all the PERSON entities in the pdf.
 Using --coref will redact all the coreferences in the pdf.
 The text from the pdf is extracted and edited using Pymupdf and spacy is used for entity resolution.

 ---